mscale92/jquery-workshop/README.md

     <li><img src="http://placekitten.com/g/433/433" alt="Kitty ALL THE THINGS!"></li>
 </ul>
 ```
-* Using some CSS, make this look a bit like an image gallery.
-Doesn't need to be responsive, but perhaps 4 elements per row would
-be nice.
-If you want to go overboard and make it responsive, please go ahead!
-It would be good practice anyway.
+* Use your block grid from the responsive css workshop to make this image gallery responsive, with 4 images per row on desktop, 3 on tablet and 2 on mobile
 * **NOTE**: The images each have a different size, on purpose. *Make sure you fix this with CSS* by making all the images have a consistent width!
-Hint: you can do this by making the images be the full width of their parent `li`
+Hint: you can do this by making the images be the full width of their parent, or using your `responsive-img` class from the responsive css workshop.
-* Using jQuery, make it so that when the user clicks on an image, an overlay will appear on the page, and the clicked image will appear at the center of the overlay
+* Using jQuery, make it so that when the user clicks on an image, an overlay will appear on the page, and a copy of the clicked image will appear at the center of the overlay
 * In addition to the image, there should be a paragraph below the image that contains the text in the `alt` attribute of the image
 * The end result should look something like this: